 Autumn kale is susceptible to downy mildew, a water fungus.
 Harvest the kale quickly as soon as the first yellowed leaves appear.
 Under humid conditions (autumn), downy mildew spreads over the entire plant in a matter of weeks.
 With frost, the spread stops.

-Poor growth; maggots in the root: cabbage fly (Delia radicum).
+Poor growth; maggots in the root: cabbage root fly (Delia radicum).

 Leaf is eaten by caterpillars of large white (Pieris brassicae) and cabbage moth (Mamestra brassicae).